A posteriori existence for the Keller-Segel model via a finite volume - finite element scheme: Introduction

 The conditions in both our results, Theorem~\ref{stab_thm} and Theorem~\ref{stab_cont}, satisfy the minimal requirement that the results hold for sufficiently fine meshes if the scheme converges, but it needs to be admitted that for many examples in three space dimensions our available computational resources were insufficient to use meshes that are so fine that the conditions in Theorem~\ref{stab_thm} and Theorem~\ref{stab_cont} are satisfied.
 There are several ideas for overcoming this in future research.
 One is to use more memory and compute power, one is to derive higher order convergent \emph{a posteriori} error estimates for higher order schemes (which seems feasible although quite technical), and finally one could try to improve our stability results.
 Another line of inquiry that would improve our results would be providing sharper bounds on Sobolev constants.

-The remainder of this paper is structured as follows: In \autoref{section-KS}, the parabolic-elliptic Keller-Segel system is introduced and its most important features are stated.
+The remainder of this paper is structured as follows: In Section~\ref{section-KS}, the parabolic-elliptic Keller-Segel system is introduced and its most important features are stated.
 Additionally, the \emph{a posteriori} verifiable existence argument is explained in detail.
-Then, \autoref{stability} is concerned with the derivation of two distinct stability frameworks, one based on a Generalized Gronwall Lemma and one using a local-in-time continuation argument.
-Further, the numerical method used to approximate the Keller-Segel system is explained in \autoref{chapter-Num-method}.
-After that, \autoref{Morley} contains a suitable reconstruction, in our case a \emph{Morley-type} interpolation.
-Furthermore, the \emph{a posteriori} analysis of the Keller-Segel model can be found in \autoref{aposterirorierror}.
-This includes the derivation of residual estimates in \autoref{residual_esti} on the one hand and the construction of a conditional \emph{a posteriori} error estimator in \autoref{aposterirorierroresti}, in which the central result Theorem~\ref{main_thm} is stated, on the other.
-Lastly, in \autoref{num_sim} numerical simulations are presented: One is concerned with the convergence rate of the \emph{a posteriori} residual estimator for $d=3$.
-A second numerical test compares the time horizons of rigorous availability, i.e. in which the respective condition holds true, of the two \emph{a posteriori} error estimators derived in \autoref{aposterirorierroresti}, for $d=2$.
+Then, Section~\ref{stability} is concerned with the derivation of two distinct stability frameworks, one based on a Generalized Gronwall Lemma and one using a local-in-time continuation argument.
+Further, the numerical method used to approximate the Keller-Segel system is explained in Section~\ref{chapter-Num-method}.
+After that, Section~\ref{Morley} contains a suitable reconstruction, in our case a \emph{Morley-type} interpolation.
+Furthermore, the \emph{a posteriori} analysis of the Keller-Segel model can be found in Section~\ref{aposterirorierror}.
+This includes the derivation of residual estimates in Subsection~\ref{residual_esti} and the construction of a conditional \emph{a posteriori} error estimator in Subsection~\ref{aposterirorierroresti}, in which the central result Theorem~\ref{main_thm} is stated.
+Lastly, in Section~\ref{num_sim} numerical simulations are presented: One is concerned with the convergence rate of the \emph{a posteriori} residual estimator for $d=3$.
+A second numerical test compares the time horizons of rigorous availability, i.e. in which the respective condition holds true, of the two \emph{a posteriori} error estimators derived in Subsection~\ref{aposterirorierroresti}, for $d=2$.